Tuesday, November 23, 2021

 Most people are used to thinking of the Battle of the Spanish Armada as having taken place in August of 1588.
 The various engagements and the flight of the Spanish ships, however, lasted until well into October.
 Nevertheless, the English advisors to Queen Elizabeth were fully confident by the beginning of November that the Catholic forces were thoroughly defeated and unable to present a threat to the island.

-On November 3, the first order went out to prepared for a victory celebration in London.
+On November 3, the first order went out to prepare for a victory celebration in London.
 The city would be decked out for a grand procession of the Queen and nobles of the realm.
 They would process to St. Paul’s to attend a mass of thanksgiving for the nation’s delivery.

 The intended date had been Sunday, November 17, it being also the anniversary of her accession to the throne, but the Queen postponed for some reason until the 24th.